Open NowBusinessRound 1

 What activities are funded?

-Eligible activities include procurement of consulting, expert or professional advice; meetings and engagement with Traditional Owners, Native Title holders and other First Nations peoples; engagement of representatives to negotiate with clean energy developers; employment of staff; training, skills and information activities; business planning and governance capability development; and reasonable administrative or incremental project costs.
-Funding can be used for legal, financial and technical advice, renewable resource mapping, community representation, monitoring and reporting, and community benefit agreements.
+Eligible activities include procurement of consulting, expert or professional advice; meetings and engagement with Traditional Owners, Native Title holders and other First Nations peoples; engagement of representatives to negotiate with clean energy developers; employment of staff; training, skills and information-based activities; business planning and governance capability activities; and reasonable administrative or incremental project costs.

 6